 5G Architecture Options

 Bridging the gap between 4G and 5G will require incremental steps and a well-orchestrated game plan.
 Emblematic of this shift will be the gradual transition from non stand-alone mode to standalone mode 5G architecture options.
-The 5G non-standalone standard was finalized in late 2017 and utilizes existing LTE radio access and core networks as an anchor, with the addition of a 5G component carrier.
+The 5G non-standalone standard was finalized in late 2017 and utilizes existing LTE RAN and core networks as an anchor, with the addition of a 5G component carrier.
 Despite the reliance on existing architecture, non-standalone mode will increase bandwidth by tapping into millimeter wave frequencies.

 5G standalone mode is essentially 5G deployment from the ground up with the new core architecture and full deployment of all 5G hardware, features and functionality.
 As non-standalone mode gradually gives way to new 5G mobile network architecture deployments, careful planning and implementation will make this transition seamless for the user base.